 In a series of reviews and blog posts filed under the heading "Auteur Theory," I have made it a project to revisit the career of cult director David Lynch, rewatch his entire feature filmography in sequential order, and chart the progression of this iconoclastic artist through both his highs and lows.

 The movie review portion of the following article was originally written for and first published on my personal 'Dune' movie merchandise web site.
+[Ed: That site is now defunct, sorry!]
 It is being reprinted here with permission (from myself).
 Because I have a very deep, personal connection to this movie, I reserve the right to retain the copyright to that text.
 The remaining technical portions of the article are new and exclusive to High-Def Digest.

 - Joshua Zyber